Robin Chase believes the key to successful marketplaces lies in narrowing the scope and broadening the circle of friends.

 From the stage at Cabaret Sauvage in Paris, Robin is telling the vivid story about how she likes to stay at friends’ houses when she travels.

 – It is way more fun.
 I might be lucky to stay in their spare bedroom that used to be their home office.
 If I am really lucky, I get a double bed.
 On the other hand, I might be unlucky and get to stay in the teenager’s room.
 This is really why we have hotels.

-Fundamentally, hotels are bed sharing.
-Robin did some research into the largest bed sharing companies in the world and realized that the industry is being dramatically disrupted.
+Fundamentally, hotels are a form of bed-sharing.
+Robin did some research into the largest bed-sharing companies in the world and realized that the industry is being dramatically disrupted.
 While InterContinental Hotels Group, the largest hotel chain in the world, has built 645.000 hotel rooms in 65 years, Airbnb managed to offer the same amount of rooms in its fourth year.
 Now, carsharing services like Zipcar are trumping the traditional ownership model in the transportation industry.
-Building new sharing platforms is also becoming easier and easier, thanks to tools like Sharetribe.
+Building new sharing platforms is also becoming easier and easier, thanks to marketplace software tools like Sharetribe.

 – When we were building Zipcar, we built everything ourselves.
 It took me four months just to get money online.
 Today you can create marketplaces and payment systems in hours.
 There are just so many ready-made building blocks, so you are able to test ideas much faster and more cheaply.

 Choose a very specific geography and be loved there, or choose a very specific, narrow type of product or service and be good there.Click To Tweet

 Robin believes success comes from narrowing your field and being successful in that.

 – Choose a very specific geography and be loved there, or choose a very specific, narrow type of product or service and be good there.
 Being successful really relies on network effects, and no one will use your platform if the network of supply and demand is too weak.

 So how do you find that niche?